-- each other. - around-the-clock dispatch service seven days a week. - Nearly 10 percent of the combined personnel in the agencies were assigned to dispatch services.
+- Eight of the nine departments operated on a single radio frequency, independently of each other. - Only four of the nine departments had around-the-clock dispatch service seven days a week. - Nearly 10 percent of the combined personnel in the agencies were assigned to dispatch services.